 - Ligaments – fibrous tissues that connect bone to bone.

 Treating severe canal stenosis

-Most of the time, symptoms associated with mild to moderate canal stenosis can be symptomatically managed using conservative treatments, such as pain medication, exercise, stretching or behavior modification.
-However, if debilitating symptoms persist despite weeks or months of conservative treatment, surgery may be indicated.
-If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using innovative, endoscopic technology may help treat the cause of spinal stenosis symptoms.
+Most of the time, symptoms associated with mild to moderate canal stenosis can be symptomatically managed using conservative treatments, such as exercise, stretching, pain medication or behavior modification.
+However, if debilitating symptoms caused by severe spinal stenosis persist despite weeks or months of conservative treatment, surgery may be indicated.
+If so, individuals can contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using innovative technology may help treat the cause of spinal stenosis symptoms.